 Aquarium Care for the Whole Family

 When the whole family participates in caring for a fish tank, everyone benefits.
 If your children are bugging you to set up a tank but you have no idea where to start, take it as a chance for everyone to learn something new.
-Expecting a child to do all of the research necessary for proper aquarium care is probably unrealistic, so taking the journey with them is tremendously helpful.
+Expecting a child to do all of the research necessary for proper aquarium setup and care is probably unrealistic, so taking the journey with them is tremendously helpful.